jjanus12/oad_hol/lab01.md

 - **Availability Domain**: Your VCN resides in a single Oracle Cloud Infrastructure region.
 A region can have multiple availability domains (individual datacenters) to provide isolation and redundancy.

+- **Fault Domain**: A fault domain is a grouping of hardware and infrastructure within an availability domain.
+Each availability domain contains three fault domains.
+Fault domains provide anti-affinity: they let you distribute your instances so that the instances are not on the same physical hardware within a single availability domain.

 Please review [Overview of Networking](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm) to gain full understanding of the network components and their relationships, or take a look at this video:

 <div class="video-container">